 10. Shepherd’s Pie

-Few dishes are as warm and cozy as this baked meat pie topped with a thick, fluffy layer of mashed potatoes.
+Few dishes are as warm and cozy as this baked meat pie topped with thick, fluffy mashed potatoes.
 It’s on the menu at every Irish-American pub, but its roots are actually British, as it originated in northern England and Scottish sheep country.
 It’s believed that housewives invented shepherd’s pie as a way to use up leftovers.
-The dish is traditionally made with diced or minced lamb, though many Americanized versions call on ground beef instead (which is technically cottage pie).
+The dish is traditionally made with diced or minced lamb, though many Americanized versions call on ground beef instead (which technically makes the dish a cottage pie).
 The meat is simmered in brown gravy with onions, carrots and sometimes celery and peas.
 Our take on shepherd’s pie stars Guinness beef stew and tangy goat cheese mashed potatoes.

 The seafood industry is a cornerstone of Ireland’s economy, employing nearly 15,000 people around the country’s coastlines.
 In addition to quality fish, shellfish can be found all over the coast and mainland.
 Think prawns, cockles, mussels, clams and beyond.
 Oysters from the west coast, which pop up at the end of summer, are arguably the most bragworthy catch.
 In fact, they’re the main event at the Galway International Oyster and Seafood Festival.
 Back in the 18th and 19th centuries, oysters were cheap and commonplace.
 As they got scarcer over the years, they became an expensive delicacy.
 Serve them with a bitter, roast-y Irish stout (like a Guinness) to counter their salty, briny flavor, just as it was done in pubs and taverns of yore.

-Most commonly associated with Ulster, the Irish fry-up is a hearty breakfast consisting of soda bread, fadge (a small skillet potato cake), fried eggs, rashers, sausages and black or white pudding, along with baked beans, tomatoes and mushrooms and a cup of coffee or tea.
+Most commonly associated with Ulster, the Irish fry-up is a hearty breakfast consisting of soda bread, fadge or farl (types of small skillet cakes), fried eggs, rashers, sausages and black or white pudding, along with baked beans, tomatoes and mushrooms and a cup of coffee or tea.
 It was first invented as a way to fuel up for a day of heavy-duty farm work.
-Though it’s similar to an English breakfast, the Irish fry-up is different for two main reasons: it never includes fried potatoes, and the black or white pudding is an absolute must.
+Though it’s similar to an English breakfast, the Irish fry-up is different for two main reasons: it never includes fried potatoes and the black or white pudding is an absolute must.

-With a surplus of both beef and salt, Ireland exported corned beef to France and the U.S., despite not being able to afford it themselves.
-By the end of the 18th century, the first U.S. colonies were producing their own corned beef, but corned beef as we know it today (which is essentially Jewish corned beef cooked with cabbage and potatoes, a result of Irish immigrants in New York City buying their meat from kosher butchers almost exclusively) is very different from the original.
-Nevertheless, it’s the quintessential St. Patrick’s Day entrée on this side of the Atlantic nowadays, so feel free to indulge anyway.
+With a surplus of both beef and salt, Ireland exported corned beef to France and the U.S., despite not being able to afford to dine on it themselves.
+By the end of the 18th century, the first U.S. colonies were producing their own corned beef, but corned beef as we know it today (which is essentially Jewish corned beef cooked with cabbage and potatoes, a result of Irish immigrants in New York City buying their meat almost exclusively from kosher butchers) is very different from the original.
+Nevertheless, it’s the quintessential St. Patrick’s Day entrée on this side of the Atlantic nowadays, so feel free to indulge.

 15. Irish Fish Pie

 Similar to shepherd’s pie, fish pie is a creamy mix of poached white fish cooked in white sauce or cheddar cheese sauce and topped with mashed potatoes.
-Also called fisherman’s pie, this dish dates back all the way to 12th-century England, but it’s permanently made its way into the Irish foodscape since then.
+Also called fisherman’s pie, this dish dates back to 12th-century England, but it’s since permanently made its way into the Irish foodscape.
 Fish options include haddock, ling, perch, pike or cod, but you can also throw in scallops, shrimp or other shellfish if you fancy.

 16. Chip Butty

 Odds are you’ve had some sort of bread pudding before, but Irish bread pudding is a treat all its own.
-Made with stale bread, dairy, eggs and some sort of fat, Irish and English bread pudding also traditionally includes raisins and currants (though they’re not technically required) and spiced cream.
-We like this real-deal recipe that pulls out all the stops, from the cinnamon-raisin bread to the crystallized ginger to the dash of brandy.
+Made with stale bread, dairy, eggs and some sort of fat, Irish and English bread puddings also traditionally include raisins and currants (though they’re not required) and spiced cream.
+We like this real-deal recipe that pulls out all the stops, from cinnamon-raisin bread to crystallized ginger to a dash of brandy.